 website | online and retail only | monthly subscription available

-This little coffee shop’s bike-lovin’ owners is producing some seriously good coffee in Fremont, one of my favorite neighborhoods for a Seattle food tour.
+This little coffee shop’s bike-lovin’ owners are producing some seriously good coffee in Fremont, one of my favorite neighborhoods for a Seattle food tour.
 They deliver coffee by bike around Seattle and used to have a tiny bike-up coffee shop in the parking lot of the Nickerson Saloon (but it closed in 2021).

 My favorite beans to take home are the Westlake Avenue (~$15).
-This medium-light roast has a subtle after taste of marzipan when you add milk.
+This medium-light roast has a subtle aftertaste of marzipan when you add milk.
 If you make it by the pour-over method, it’ll result in a satisfying tea-like viscosity.

 Pollard Per Se